neuro-ml/thunder/docs/cli/index.md

 thunder build /path/to/config /path/to/experiment
 ```
 It will create a folder with built configs in it.
+If `/path/to/experiment` already exists, thunder raises error.
+In order to overwrite existing directory use `--overwrite` / `-o` flags.

 ### Overriding config entries
 While conducting experiments one can find themselves in constant need of
 changing significant number of parameters.
 But it is not convenient to always do